lytics/grid/grid.v3/README.md

 Below is an actor that starts other actors, this is a typical way of structuring an application with grid.
-In particular grid reqires that the implementor of the `Grid` interface knows how to make an actor of name and type "leader", it is started when the `Serve` method is called on the server.
+In particular grid reqires that the implementor of the `Grid` interface knows how to make an actor of name and type "leader", it is started when the `Serve` method is called.
 No matter how many processes are participating in the grid, only one leader actor is started, it is a singleton.
+The "leader" actor can be thought of as an entry-point into you distributed application.

 ```go
 const timeout = 2 * time.Second